exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 The compilation is handled by the LaTeX compiler manager ([`LatexCompilerManager`](src/core/latex-compiler/LatexCompilerManager.ts)) of the corresponding `InteractiveLatex` instance.
 It creates a virtual terminal, uses it to run the `latexmk` utility on the main LaTeX file with a number of arguments, and waits for its completion.

-If the compilation succeeds, a message indicating that a new PDF is available is sent to the webview by to the webview manager ([`WebviewManager`](src/core/webview/WebviewManager.ts)), which is responsible for loading and displaying it.
+If the compilation succeeds, a message indicating that a new PDF is available is sent to the webview by the webview manager ([`WebviewManager`](src/core/webview/WebviewManager.ts)), which is responsible for loading and displaying it.
 If the compilation fails, an error message is displayed by the LaTeX compiler manager.